Towards Stable and Effective Reinforcement Learning for Mixture-of-Experts: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) has demonstrated strong potential in enhancing LLM reasoning through inference-time scaling, as exemplified by the OpenAI-o1 model~\citep{o1}.
-More recently, DeepSeek-R1~\citep{guo2025deepseek} has shown that reinforcement learning with verifiable rewards (RLVR), which relies on simple, rule-based reward functions, can elicit emergent reasoning abilities and deliver substantial performance gains on challenging tasks such as mathematical problem solving and program synthesis~\citep{yang2025qwen3,team2025kimi,chen2025minimax}.
-In parallel, Mixture-of-Experts (MoE) architectures have emerged as an efficient approach to scaling model capacity~\citep{fedus2022switch}.
-By activating only a small subset of experts per token, MoE models achieve higher parameter efficiency while keeping computation cost nearly constant, making them particularly attractive for large-scale RL training where compute efficiency is critical.
+Reinforcement learning with verifiable rewards (RLVR) has become a central approach for post-training large language models (LLMs) in reasoning and code generation.
+By relying on deterministic, rule-based verifiers that provide sparse correctness signals, RLVR has been shown to elicit strong reasoning behaviors and achieve substantial gains on challenging tasks such as mathematical problem solving and program synthesis \citep{o1,guo2025deepseek,yang2025qwen3,team2025kimi,chen2025minimax}.
+In parallel, Mixture-of-Experts (MoE) architectures offer an efficient scaling mechanism by activating only a small subset of experts per token \citep{fedus2022switch}, making them particularly attractive for large-scale RLVR training where computational efficiency is critical.

-Despite these advances, applying RLVR to MoE models remains highly challenging due to stability issues~\citep{zheng2025group,chen2025minimax,yang2025qwen3}.
-A central difficulty is \textit{router fluctuation}: the set of experts selected for the same input token may vary significantly across policy updates~\citep{dai2022stablemoe,zheng2025group}.
-Such routing drift not only increases the variance of importance sampling (IS) weights, but can also destabilize optimization and even cause reward collapse.
-Furthermore, most implementations adopt token-level IS ratios~\citep{schulman2017proximal}, which are poorly aligned with the sequence-level rewards typically used in RLVR, introducing additional variance and further compounding instability.
-Prior work such as GSPO proposes computing IS ratios at the sequence level to mitigate this issue, yet it does not fundamentally address the instability introduced by router fluctuations.

-We experimentally explored two natural stabilization strategies: freezing the router parameters and routing replay, where routing decisions are cached and reused across updates.
-However, both approaches proved unsatisfactory—freezing the router hampers model adaptability, while routing replay restricts exploration and degrades performance.
-These results suggest that rigid control over the router is suboptimal, and a more flexible mechanism is needed.

-To address these challenges, we propose \oursfull{} (\ours{}), an RL algorithm specifically designed for MoE architectures to achieve stable and efficient training.
-Instead of fully constraining the router, \ours{} introduces a \textit{router shift ratio}, computed from router scores between the current and old policies.
-This ratio quantifies the degree of routing deviation for each token and is used to softly rescale IS weights.
-In doing so, \ours{} reduces gradient variance and mitigates divergence caused by router instability, while preserving the router’s capacity to adapt.

-We validate the effectiveness of \ours{} on the Qwen2.5 model for the countdown task and on Qwen3-30B-A3B across multiple mathematical reasoning benchmarks.
-Extensive experiments demonstrate that \ours{} achieves more stable training and superior performance.
-Our main contributions are summarized as follows: